UTXORD/utxord-wallet/README.md

-# UTXORD Chrome extension
+# UTXORD Wallet

-Extension consists of core WASM module and extension itself.
+UTXORD Wallet Chrome extension consists of core WASM module and extension itself.
 It uses a number submodules, so you have to  clone this repository using ```git clone --recurse-submodules``` command.
 In case you have already cloned this repository without submodules you need to run ```git submodule update --init``` command.

 ## Build sequence
 1) *docker compose build*